 This has taken me a bit of practice and I would suggest you do several practice runs before applying sticky tape.

-Working on a flat, clean surface (no bits of paper, fuzz, etc.) with clean hands (no grease, no hand lotion, etc..) place the the top layer and the next mat so that their bottoms are all on the same plane and touching.
+Working on a flat, clean surface (no bits of paper, fuzz, etc.) with clean hands (no grease, no hand lotion, etc..) place the the top layer and the second mat into your hands .